MILKY WAY & NIGHT LANDSCAPE

 The two nearest airports are Syracuse Hancock International Airport (SYR) and the Albany International Airport (ALB).
 Rental cars are available at both locations.

 Participants’ vehicles will be used for transportation during field trips.
 We are adamant about carpooling as much as possible to minimize the number of vehicles needed for any given field trip, as well as to lessen our impact on easily damaged roads and trails.
 Note that the instructor is not allowed to provide transportation for participants during the event.

 The Program Schedule

-Participants gather in the parlor of the Woods Inn.
-Dinner and opening presentation by Mark.
+Participants gather in the lobby of Shaheen's Adirondack Inn.
+Dinner and opening presentation by Mark Bowie.
 Night photo shoot.

 Day 2, 3 & 4

 Participants may shoot sunrise on their own.
 Breakfast.
 Instructional presentation by Mark on camera settings, focusing techniques, determining exposures, photographing the stars, moon, Milky Way, meteors, auroras and other celestial objects, and capturing detail in both landscape and sky.
 Instructional presentation by Mark on processing night images in Lightroom, Photoshop, and star stacking and noise reduction programs.
 Group critique of participants’ images.
 Sunset, twilight and night photo shoot.